SystemSolution21/django-multi-tenant/tenants/Tenants_Entity_Relationships_Readme.md

 * **Deleting a Tenant (Highest Impact):**
   * Because `Domain` has a ForeignKey to `Tenant` with `on_delete=models.CASCADE`, deleting a Tenant **automatically deletes all associated Domains**.
-  * It triggers a signal to **drop the PostgreSQL schema**, permanently erasing all data inside that tenant (e.g., blog posts, orders).
+  * It triggers a signal to **drop the PostgreSQL schema**, permanently erasing all data inside that tenant (e.g., projects, tasks).
   * It **does not** delete the Users.
 The users simply lose their link/permissions to that specific tenant.

 * **Deleting a Domain:**